liborty/rstats/README.md

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
-This is the main original contribution of this library.
-True geometric median is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
-This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhood of existing set points.
+This general data domain is denoted here as (nd).
+It is in nd where the main original contribution of this library lies.
+True geometric median (gm) is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
+This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhoods of existing set points.

-* sums of distances, eccentricity (radius) measure,
-* centroid, medoid, outliers, true geometric median,
+* centroid, medoid, outliers, gm
-* characterisations of sets of multidimensional points (of n random variables): means, stds, medians
+* sums of distances, radius of a point (as its distance from gm)
+* characterisation of a set of multidimensional points by the mean, standard deviation, median of its points' radii.
+These are useful recognition measures for the set.
 * transformation to zero geometric median data,
 * multivariate trend (regression) between two sets of nd points,
 * covariance and comediance matrices (weighted and unweighted).